kepler-gray/Sonar.AutoSwitch-autominimize/README.md

 Automatically switch Sonar gaming configurations when a game is in focus.

 (This fork was quickly thrown together with the help of Google Gemini.
-The app minimizes to tray 1/4th second after it starts up.)
+The app minimizes to tray 1/4th second after it starts up.
+Would this have been better as a setting in the menu or something?
+Sure, but I really just made this quick and dirty for myself.
+Fork it and make that change yourself if you want, or submit a pull request.)

 <img width="688" alt="image" src="https://user-images.githubusercontent.com/27368554/204064870-da45ebaa-e577-4998-aaa1-4c18386149e1.png">